Signal Wiring

 */

-public function onPaymentPaid(mixed $payment): void {
+public function onPaymentPaid(mixed $payment, string $message): void {

 }